mgolub2/IAtoDNG/README.md

 # pyEmotionDNG
 Convert Sinar Emotion 22 (Emotion 54, 54LV) To DNG Files.

+## Features
+ * Parses the META section of Sinar IA files and converts them to the proper exif tags.
+ * Is able to find and apply the dark frame/bias frame that emotion 22 backs capture automatically.
+(These are the BR files included with the IA files.)
+ * Applies a manually created white flat to each image.
+This corrects the difference between the two CDD halves and any dust in the optical path.

 ## Install
 For now, this is not packaged as a Python module.
 You have to clone the repo and run things manually.